YuhongZhang98/Vulnerable_Bookstore/README.md

 ![xsspre](img/preXSS.png)

 We add a new item with a value of `<script>alert(xss!)</script>`.
 This script would normally create a popup window.
 However, the unsafe script is saved into the database and will be returned and ran if the book is searched up.
-Our app does not sanitize nor check the type of input, not mentiong other secure code practices.
+Our app does not sanitize nor check the type of input, not mentioning other secure code practices.

 ![xssattack](img/XSS.png)